Statistical Process Control with Excel

 Conclusions

-• Real Time SPC is a useful tool for operators in order to control their process by making the required adjustments as soon as needed but without over-reacting.
+• Real Time SPC is a useful tool for operators to control their process, by making the required adjustments, as soon as needed, but without over-reacting.

 • To do this, data must be collected on the spot and charts updated fast enough.

-• Operators need to be trained to to know what corrective action is required on each case.
+• Operators need to be trained, to know what corrective action is required on each case.

 • Being in control is not enough.
 We must make sure the process meets the customer requirements.
-Process capability measures to what extent is the process able to satisfy the customer.
+After we insure that the process is stable, Process capability measures to what extent is the process able to satisfy the customer.

 Comments